rsdoiel/antenna/archives/2025/planet_2025.30.md

 date: 2025-07-30, from: RTÉ News

-A man has been arrested after another man died and a woman was seriously injured in a road crash on the M50 in the early hours of this morning.
+A man in his 20s has been arrested following a road crash on the M50 early this morning in which another man died and a woman was seriously injured.

 <br>